SagarPrakashBarad/GalacticDynamos/Diffusion_Equation_Simulations/Diffusion_Equation.md

 ## Results
 We have solved the diffusion equation z with the original eigenmodes as the initial condition.
-We have have generated $Br_o$ and $Br_\phi$ using three seeds and also have exerpimented with six different eigenmodes in between $B_o$ and $B_\phi$.
+We have have generated $Br_o$ and $Br_\phi$ using three seeds and also have exerpimented with six different eigenmodes in between $B_r$ and $B_\phi$.

 ### Neglecting Radial Derivatives (z approximation)